 General description of the graduate certificate.

 The graduate certificate will consist of a 12.5 credits across six courses – three core courses and one elective course within each of three focus areas.
 Core courses will include a new course in critical issues in FEWS, a course in science communication, and a course in entrepreneurship.
 Elective courses will come from approved lists in each of the following theme areas: data acquisition, visualization, and analytics; complex systems modeling for decision support; and economics, policy, business or sociology of FEWS.
+There is no set sequence in which the courses must be taken.

 Graduate certificate requirements including: